 As a frosting for cupcakes

-Frosting for layered chocolate cake.
+Frosting for a layered chocolate cake.
 Drips for cake decoration.

 Use it as a filling for cookie sandwiches or whoopie pies.

-Cool ganache in the fridge, and roll into chocolate truffles.
-A box of truffles rolled into some cocoa powder, can be one of the most indulgent, and easiest handmade gifts for a special occasion.
+Cool the ganache in the fridge, and roll it into chocolate truffles.
+A box of truffles rolled in some cocoa powder can be one of the most indulgent and easiest handmade gifts for a special occasion.

-NOTE: Ratios for cream and chocolate differ depending on the kind of chocolate, and intended use.
+NOTE: Ratios for cream and chocolate vary depending on the type of chocolate and its intended use.
 I have used the ratio suitable for dark chocolate ganache frosting.

 What ingredients are needed to make Whipped Ganache Frosting?